Charl-AI/Solstice/README.md

 ## Examples

-We provide 6 full examples of Solstice usage in different settings (this is aspirational, not all implemented yet!) *TODO: ensure at least one demonstrates multi-GPU data-parallel, consider building this into default `ClassificationExperiment`*:
+We provide 6 full examples of Solstice usage in different settings (this is aspirational, not all implemented yet!) *TODO: ensure at least one demonstrates multi-GPU data-parallel and multi-host/TPU, consider building this into default `ClassificationExperiment`*:

-- **MNIST MLP:** Implement an MNIST classifier with built-in Solstice modules.
+- **MNIST MLP:** Implements an MNIST classifier with built-in Solstice modules.

-- **CIFAR Convnext:** Implement a [ConvNext](https://arxiv.org/abs/2201.03545) model in Equinox, using the built-in `ClassificationExperiment` and training loop to classify CIFAR-10 on multi-GPU(?).
-Additionally demonstrates using [Hydra](https://hydra.cc/docs/intro/) for config management.
+- **CIFAR Convnext:** Implements a [ConvNext](https://arxiv.org/abs/2201.03545) model in Equinox, using the built-in `ClassificationExperiment` and training loop to classify CIFAR-10.
+Supports single CPU/GPU, data-parallel multi-GPU, and multi-host/TPU.
+Uses [Hydra](https://hydra.cc/docs/intro/) for config management.

 - **Adversarial Training:** Write your own `Experiment` class to train a model adversarially for removing bias from Colour-MNIST (based on https://arxiv.org/abs/1812.10352).
-Additionally demonstrates compatibility with [Flax]()
+Uses Haiku to define the base network.

 - **Vmap Ensemble:** Train an ensemble of small neural networks simultaneously on one GPU (inspired by https://willwhitney.com/parallel-training-jax.html).